nishalad95/WomenWhoCodeHelsinki/Workshops/ContainerWorkshop2/Part6.md

 ### Workshop 2: Containerize a Webapp

-- cat giphy demo
-- explain what a dockerfile is, how to create one and containerize the whole thing and run it

 Great!
 So we have now looked at `docker run`, played with a Docker container and also got a hang of some terminology.
 Armed with all this knowledge, we are now ready to get to the real-stuff, i.e. deploying web applications with Docker!

 Here we're going to create our own Dockerfile.